 The NCEIF is a not-for-profit event set up to address the needs and challenges specific to community engagement in the infrastructure industry.
-The three founders Donna Groves from Comacon, Allison Hendricks from Darzin Software and Melanie Layton from GHD were keen to set up a forum for the exchange and sharing of knowledge and expertise within this rapidly growing sector.
-The infrastructure sector is often an entry point for people new to the community engagement and consultation industry, and there has traditionally been a lack of training or conferences designed to support these new engagement practitioners.
-By focussing the discussions on this sector we hope to support practitioners and advance the practice of community and stakeholder engagement in Australia.
+The three founders Donna Groves from Comacon, Melanie Layton from GHD and Allison Hendricks from Darzin Software were keen to set up a forum for the exchange and sharing of knowledge and expertise within this rapidly growing sector.
+The infrastructure sector is often an entry point for people new to the community engagement and consultation industry.
+There has traditionally been a lack of training or conferences designed to support these new engagement practitioners.
+By focusing the discussions on this sector, we hope to support practitioners and advance the practice of community and stakeholder engagement in Australia.

 The National Community Engagement for Infrastructure Forum (NCEIF) will be held in Brisbane on Thursday and Friday 27-28 August 2020 at Cloudland in Brisbane.

-Founders, Allison Hendricks from Darzin, Donna Groves from Comacon, and Melanie Layton from GHD are old friends and colleagues who have collectively been working in the stakeholder engagement and communication space for more than 60 years.
+Founders, Donna Groves, Melanie Layton and Allison Hendricks are old friends and colleagues who have collectively been working in the stakeholder engagement and communication space for more than 60 years.

 Over the 2016-17 reporting period, Infrastructure Australia published a newly revised Infrastructure Priority List identifying 100 major proposals that Australia needs over the next 15 years.
 This is the largest-ever number of infrastructure proposals on the Priority List.